pavuzu/technical-interview-questions/docs/ASP.NET MVC.md

     await next.Invoke();
 });
 ```

-In the example above, the lambda expression takes an `HttpContext` object as the `context` parameter and a `next` delegate that represents the next middleware in the pipeline.
-It can perform custom request processing logic and optionally call the `next` delegate to pass the request to the next middleware component.

 The Request Delegate plays a critical role in ASP.NET Core as it allows developers to define custom request processing logic and control the flow of the middleware pipeline.
 It provides the flexibility to handle requests, modify the response, perform authentication, logging, and other tasks required for building web applications.